Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                        | 1 0 1 - 0 ...
 0 |
      The Terminus Interval ⬏        ⬑ The Terminal Region

-This brings me to an important note: binary _values_ are read right↤to↤left, but we still colloquially read _logical_ binary data from left↦to↦right.
-The leftmost bit, or the "most significant bit," is considered index position `0` - whereas the rightmost bit, or the "least significant bit," is considered index position `𝑛-1`.
-From a _value_ perspective, on the other hand, the value wouldn't exist _without_ a terminus because _the phrase would be empty!_  That's why data pinned to the _left side_ of the phrase is considered the _"terminal data,"_ but data pinned to the _right side_ is considered the _"initial data."_  In `tiny` both can quickly be synthesized -
+This brings me to an important note: numeric values, no batter the base, are _constructed_ right↤to↤left, but we still _read them_ from left↦to↦right.
+The same applies to binary - the leftmost, or the "most significant bit," is considered index position `0` - whereas the rightmost, or the "least significant bit," is considered index position `𝑛-1`.
+From a _value_ perspective, on the other hand, the value wouldn't _exist_ without a terminus - _the phrase would be empty!_  That's why data pinned to the _left side_ of the phrase is considered the _"terminal data."_  On the other hand, data that is pinned to the _right side_ of the phrase is considered the _"genesis data"_ - intentionally implying that it _originates_ from there, yet has the least effect on its current form.

-        tiny.Synthesize.Point.Terminal(𝑝, 𝑛) // Synthesizes terminal point 𝑝 followed by zeros up to the provided width tiny.Synthesize.Point.Initial(𝑝, 𝑛) // Synthesizes initial point 𝑝 preceeded by zeros up to the provided width
+        tiny.Synthesize.Point.Terminal(𝑝, 𝑛) // Synthesizes terminal point 𝑝 followed by zeros up to the provided width tiny.Synthesize.Point.Terminal(𝑝, 𝑛, 1) // Synthesizes terminal point 𝑝 followed by ones up to the provided width tiny.Synthesize.Point.Genesis(𝑝, 𝑛) // Synthesizes genesis point 𝑝 preceeded by zeros up to the provided width tiny.Synthesize.Point.Genesis(𝑝, 𝑛, 1) // Synthesizes genesis point 𝑝 preceeded by ones up to the provided width

-To _work_ with terminal and initial data you can use the phrase reading methods.
-Read operations consume the provided number of bits before returning both the read and remaining phrases separately.
+To _work_ with terminal and genesis data you can use the phrase reading methods.
+Read operations consume the provided number of bits before returning both the read and remaining bits as separate objects.
 Here's a list of the reading operations a phrase offers -

         let 𝑎 = A known phrase

-        𝑎.Read(𝑛) // Reads from the left and returns two phrases: the read terminus bits and the remainder region 𝑎.ReadFromEnd(𝑛) // Reads from the right and returns two phrases: the read bits and the remainder region
+        𝑎.Read(𝑛) // Reads from the left and returns two phrases: the read terminus bits and the remainder region 𝑎.ReadFromEnd(𝑛) // Reads from the right and returns two phrases: the read initial bits and the remainder region

         𝑎.ReadNextBit() // Reads the next bit from the left plus the remainder 𝑎.ReadFromEnd(𝑛) // Reads the next bit from the right plus the remainder 𝑎.ReadMeasurement(𝑛) // Reads up to a word back as a measurement, rather than a phrase, plus the remainder 𝑎.ReadUntilOne() // Reads from the left until it reaches a one and returns the zero count found plus the remainder

-Reading from the end retains the logical order of bits, merely _counting_ from the end.
+Reading from the end still retains the logical order of bits - the read operations merely _count_ in the direction of travel.
 For example -

                                             Read ⬎            ⬐ Remainder
-        [ 0 1 0 0 1 1 0 1 ].ReadFromEnd(4) = [ 1 1 0 1 ] [ 0 1 0 0 ]
+        [ 0 1 0 0 1 1 0 1 ].ReadFromEnd(5) = [ 0 1 1 0 1 ] [ 0 1 0 ]
-        [ 0 1 0 0 1 1 0 1 ].Read(4)        = [ 0 1 0 0 ] [ 1 1 0 1 ]
+        [ 0 1 0 0 1 1 0 1 ].Read(5)        = [ 0 1 0 0 1 ] [ 1 0 1 ]

-_All_ read operations return an `ErrorEndOfBits` when you have read beyond the bounds of the phrases bits, but it's perfectly acceptable to simply _ignore_ the error because the operation will still return whatever it _could_ find.
-For example - it's far more efficient to just read a smaller-than-𝑛 value by calling `𝑎.Read(𝑛)` than it is to first calculate the exact number of bits you have available to read.  `tiny` will gracefully stop reading when no more bits are left, but will provide you with some extra information _if you care._ Remember, a `measurement` gives us a unique quality which a `word` does _not:_ _"is it **empty?**"_
+Read operations typically return an `ErrorEndOfBits` when you have read beyond the bounds of the phrases bits, but it's perfectly acceptable to simply _ignore_ the error because the operation will still return whatever it _could_ find.
+For example - it's far more efficient to just read a smaller-than-𝑛 value by calling `𝑎.Read(𝑛)` than it is to first calculate the exact number of bits you have available to read.  `tiny` will gracefully stop reading when no more bits are left, but will provide you with some extra information _if you care._ Remember, a `measurement` gives us a unique quality which a `word` doesn't: _"is the data **empty?**"_

 The utility of diminishment will come later on, but for now it's a wonderful primer on working with an index!